-This website presents details of my ongoing research into the religious and cultural lives of British South Asians.
+This website presents details of my ongoing research into the religious and cultural lives of South Asians in Britain, with a particular focus on Sikhs.
 My key research interest is in “religious and cultural transmission” – how do people learn about their religious and cultural heritage, and what causes them to want to do so?

 Funded Research Projects

 2016/17: Exploring ‘Sikh Radicalisation’ in Britain

 As PI (Principal Investigator) on this CREST funded project I investigated the idea, context, framing and reality of ‘Sikh radicalisation’ in Britain, from which I produced an executive summary, guide on narratives and issues and final report.
 The aims and objectives were:

 - To undertake an in depth systematic review of relevant literature on Sikh local/transnational networks, mobilisation and activism in Britain.